tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/README.md

-<h1 align="center">📦The Look eCommerce: Earnings Report 2Q 2025  </h1>
+<h1 align="center">📦Earnings Report 2Q 2025:

+The Look eCommerce  </h1>
 <div align="justify">
 Publicly traded companies as part of (SEC) compliance, every quarter, these companies must prepare and disclose detailed financial statements and earnings reports to their investors and the public.
-The primary purpose of these disclosures is to ensure transparency, enable investors to make informed decisions, and maintain trust in the financial markets.
+SQL will be used to query the KPI´s and prepare the report using as a industry benchmarck Mercado Libre Earnings Report.
 </div>

 ***